Counting UP the days of the Omer… (updated for 2022 with options for email or SMS reminders)

 Blessed are you, Adonai our God, Sovereign of the Universe, who has sanctified us with your commandments and commanded us to count the omer.

 I like an app that offers the original Hebrew, but also an English translation.
 I disqualified apps where the settings were only in Hebrew.
-Because although I can count in Hebrew, setting up the options to my liking only in Hebrew, was more than I felt like doing in the time allotted to this evaluation.
+Because although I can count in Hebrew, setting up the options to my liking only in Hebrew, was more than I felt most of my readers might want to do.

 Speaking of settings, being able to set a ringtone of my choosing got extra points, as did setting a reminder time for both the evening and the next day (insurance).
 It was also nice that it could be smart enough not to remind me if I already counted.